 Lost Gulch is also ideal if you want to invite guests because there are no limits to the number of people that can join.
 And there’s more good news!
 If you have a pup, they are welcome to join the ceremony too.
 Be mindful that if granny is coming, it is not wheelchair accessible and she will need help with the short walk.

-Another popular elopement location in Boulder is Chautauqua Park, and for good reason!
+Another popular Boulder elopement location is Chautauqua Park, and for good reason!
 It has sweeping views of the Flatirons from the trailhead and limitless possibilities for an iconic moment.

 As one of the most popular trails in Boulder, you should plan on having your ceremony and wedding pictures taken when the crowds aren’t around.
 Parking can also be an issue during the summer busy season – the last thing you want to think about.
 Consequently, we recommend that you think about having your wedding on a weekday, especially during sunrise because that is when the Flatirons literally glows red and is picture-perfect.